furiousOyster/software-defined-org/_software-defined-org/README.md

 1. This system should be simple enough that it could be run with paper cards - the system encourages thoughtfulness and economy of communication beyond trying to generate huge volumes of data as a substitue for knowledge
 1. As few queues as possible, but one queue per team of specialists
 1. The `code` that runs the org should be transparent to all.
 The `state` resulting from that execution should be permissioned.
+1. The state of an org should be realtime current, and the view of all members of the org should share the same view.
+Disjointed views result in either compromise or ejection, but we will have coherence.

 # Execution
 Code is the rules of any system.
 State is what results from that execution.